 Having arrived a week and a half ago from New York, Jimi Hendrix made his first public appearance in London tonight in 1966 when he got up on stage with Cream at their London Polytechnic show.
 Introduced by Hendrix's new manager Chas Chandler, the former bass player for The Animals, Jimi and Eric Clapton formed an instant mutual guitar player admiration society.
 The debut show of The Jimi Hendrix Experience was still almost two months away.

 The BBC had mostly avoided rock and roll music, relegating it to short "specialty" shows, and that niche had been filled by Radio Luxembourg and "Pirate" stations operating from ships in the English Channel when they debuted Top Gear tonight in 1967.
-It would popularize up and coming bands like Pink Floyd, The Jimi Hendrix Experience, The Kinks, The Who, and Led Zeppelin, but while hosts Brian Matthew and John Peel would continue to present the devil's music on other shows, Top Gear would be cancelled in 1975, and the name...taken for it's automotive transmission connection, but also because The Beatles had popularized use of the word "Gear" to mean "Good", would be revived for use by a car show that remained the biggest in the world until 2015 when host Jeremy Clarkson was sacked for mistreating a producer.
-He now works for Jeff Bezos, with a similar show The Grand Tour starting a third season on Amazon whenever they get around to it
+It would popularize up and coming bands like Pink Floyd, The Jimi Hendrix Experience, The Kinks, The Who, and Led Zeppelin, but while hosts Brian Matthew and John Peel would continue to present the devil's music on other shows, Top Gear would be cancelled in 1975, and the name...taken for it's automotive connection but also because The Beatles had popularized use of the word "Gear" to mean "Good", would be revived for use by a car show that remained the biggest in the world until 2015 when host Jeremy Clarkson, who still had plenty of rock stars on his show, was sacked for mistreating a producer.
+He now works for Jeff Bezos, with a similar show The Grand Tour on Amazon Prime.